Top 12 Singer Skills to Put on Your Resume

 1. Vocal Range

-Vocal range refers to the span of notes that a singer can produce, from the lowest to the highest, including all the pitches in between.
+Vocal range is the span of notes you can sing from low to high, cleanly and reliably, including everything in between.

 Why It's Important